aws-samples/technical-notes-for-microsoft-workloads-on-aws/docusaurus/docs/Desktop Engineering/Guides/Install_Q_CLI_for_Windows/index.md

 - You can select 'no' when asked to modify the shell config.
 - Specify a Builder ID or IAM Identity Center ID to login.

-After Kiro is installed and activated, you can run `kiro-cli` to start interacting with Kiro CLI.
+After Kiro is installed and activated, run `kiro-cli` to start interacting with Kiro CLI.

 ```
 cc@WS-26CVSGUREALG:~$ kiro-cli